 What Other Fees Should You Know About When Registering Your Vehicle?

-If you own a vehicle, your state’s Department of Motor Vehicles (DMV), Motor Vehicle Division (MVD), Motor Vehicle Administration (MVA), Department of Revenue (DOR), Secretary of State (SOS), or local county clerk’s office requires you to obtain a title and registration.
+If you own a vehicle in 2024, your state’s Department of Motor Vehicles (DMV), Motor Vehicle Division (MVD), Motor Vehicle Administration (MVA), Department of Revenue (DOR), Secretary of State (SOS), or local county clerk’s office requires you to obtain a title and registration.
 If you don’t register, you risk receiving anything from a moving violation to points on your license.

-To register your vehicle after purchasing it, you’ll need the proper documents and the required fees.
+You’ll need the proper documents and the required fees to register your vehicle after purchasing it.
 While this varies from state to state, you’ll most likely need your driver’s license, title, proof of insurance, and in some states, proof of passing an emissions test.

 As for the payment, that can range anywhere from $15 to over $100 to register your vehicle.
 You should also expect to pay taxes and tag fees.
 States usually base these on the following.